- Intriguing shape

 The 2020 Toyota Camry has a near-unblemished safety record.

-Our score is based on the 2019 Camry, but those figures are unlikely to change for the new year.
-The NHTSA rated last year’s Camry at five stars in every category, while the IIHS agreed with “Good” ratings in every test.
-Most Camry versions have headlights that were rated “Acceptable” last year.
+The NHTSA rated the 2020 Camry at five stars in every category, while the IIHS agreed with “Good” ratings in every test, and a Top Safety Pick+ award.
+Most Camry versions have headlights rated “Acceptable.”
 Only the optional adaptive LED headlights available on the Hybrid XLE rated “Good” according to the IIHS.

 Every Camry is built with adaptive cruise control, automatic emergency braking with pedestrian detection, and active lane control.
 Blind-spot monitors, a surround-view camera system, and rear cross-traffic alerts are available on higher-trim versions of the Camry.